QMCSoftware/QMCSoftware/docs/_sources/rst_from_demos/qmcpy_intro.rst.txt

 .. code:: ipython3

-    from qmcpy import integrate
     from qmcpy.integrand import *
-    from qmcpy.measure import *
+    from qmcpy.true_measure import *
-    from qmcpy.distribution import *
+    from qmcpy.discrete_distribution import *
     from qmcpy.stopping_criterion import *

 Lastly, we can import all objects from the package using an asterisk.